 Canon is king when it comes to entry-level models, with a range of affordable, easy-to-use bodies at different price points.
 The best of these is the Canon EOS R10, which marries the familiar ergonomics and intuitive interface Canon is known for with a great APS-C sensor, some surprisingly advanced video specs, and one of the best autofocus systems you can find at this price point.
 The biggest drawback is that lens selection for Canon's RF mount is still quite limited, but if that isn't a dealbreaker, there's plenty to love here.

 If you're on a tighter budget, the Canon EOS R50 is one of the best budget cameras you can get, short of buying a camera secondhand.
 Like the Canon EOS R10, it features a simple interface and intuitive controls that are ideal for beginners, but it has a more compact body.
-On top of that, it has a good autofocus system, albeit a simpler version of the AF found on the R10, and good video features for the price, including 4k recording at up to 30 fps.
+On top of that, it has a good autofocus system, though it's a simpler version of the AF found on the R10, and good video features for the price, including 4k recording at up to 30 fps.

 As part of Canon's RF system, it's compatible with both APS-C and full-frame lenses.
 Though overall lens options are still relatively limited, that makes it a great choice if you see yourself upgrading to a full-frame body down the line.
 The Olympus OM-D E-M10 Mark IV is a good alternative if you want something even more compact.
 It's part of the Micro Four Thirds system, so it makes for a more portable overall kit and even includes IBIS, a rarity at this price point, but its autofocus isn't nearly as reliable.